DataDog/browser-sdk/packages/rum/README.md

 ## Overview

 Datadog Real User Monitoring (RUM) enables you to visualize and analyze the real-time performance and user journeys of your application's individual users.
+To collect events, add the RUM Browser SDK to your browser application and configure what data is collected using initialization parameters.

 ## Setup

 The RUM Browser SDK supports all modern desktop and mobile browsers including IE11.
 For more information, see the [Browser Support][8] table.

-To set up RUM Browser Monitoring:
+To set up RUM Browser Monitoring, create a RUM application:

 1. In Datadog, navigate to the [**RUM Applications** page][1] and click the **New Application** button.
 2. Enter a name for your application and click **Generate Client Token**.
 This generates a `clientToken` and an `applicationId` for your application.
-3. Setup the RUM Browser SDK with [npm](#npm) or a hosted version ([CDN async](#cdn-async) or [CDN sync](#cdn-sync)).
+3. Choose the instrumentation type for the RUM Browser SDK: [npm](#npm), or a hosted version ([CDN async](#cdn-async) or [CDN sync](#cdn-sync)).
+4. Define the environment name, service name, and deployed version for your application to use [Unified Service Tagging][19] for RUM & Session Replay.
+For more information, see [Tagging](#tagging).
+5. Set the sampling rate of total user sessions collected and use the slider to set the percentage of total [Browser Premium][11] sessions collected.
+Browser Premium sessions include resources, long tasks, and replay recordings.
+6. Click the **Session Replay Enabled** toggle to enable users with permissions to access [Session Replay][17].
+7. Select a [privacy setting][18] for Session Replay in the dropdown menu.
-4. Deploy the changes to your application.
+5. Deploy the changes to your application.
 Once your deployment is live, Datadog collects events from your users' browsers.
-5. Visualize the [data collected][2] in [dashboards][3] or create a search query in the [RUM Explorer][16].
+6. Visualize the [data collected][2] in [dashboards][3] or create a search query in the [RUM Explorer][16].

-Until Datadog starts to receive data, your application appears as "pending" on the **RUM Applications** page.
+Until Datadog starts to receive data, your application appears as `pending` on the **RUM Applications** page.

 ### Choose the right installation method